sweattep/ancient_quotes/README.md

 >TEKEL means that you have been weighed on the scales and found deficient

+>He will break them down; he will not build them up.

 >By your strength you set up the mountains.
 You are clothed with power.

 >Behold, his strength in his waist, and his power in the muscles of his belly.